 Researchers have conducted a range of studies of respiratory disease services.
 These include a study in Western Australia that found that the implementation of an integrated COPD multidisciplinary community service reduced respiratory hospitalisations in the long term (Chung et al. 2016).
 A large pilot study in Queensland showed the importance of working with communities and Indigenous staff in the development and delivery of a culturally appropriate and accessible specialist respiratory service (Medlin et al. 2014).
 The Indigenous Respiratory Outreach Care (IROC) program aims to develop and deliver culturally appropriate specialist respiratory outreach services and resources to Indigenous Australians in rural and remote Queensland communities, improve access to specialist respiratory services; and increase awareness of lung health in Indigenous communities.
 A study of children attending IROC clinics found that the model of care led to significant lung function improvement for Indigenous children with asthma and bronchiectasis (Collaro et al. 2020).
 Researchers in New Zealand also found that Māori participants felt strongly discouraged to attend pulmonary rehabilitation when culturally appropriate communication and relationship-building was absent (Levack et al. 2016).

-While the mortality rate of Indigenous Australians due to respiratory diseases has fallen since 1998, most of this decline occurred prior to 2006.
-Since 2006, there has been a significant increase in respiratory disease mortality rates for Indigenous Australians and a widening of the gap with non-Indigenous Australians.
+Over the decade 2010 to 2019 there has been a significant increase in respiratory disease mortality rates for Indigenous Australians and a widening of the gap with non-Indigenous Australians.
 Further, self-reported respiratory diseases, hospitalisation and mortality rates are still around twice as high for Indigenous Australians compared with non-Indigenous Australians.
 While rates of self-reported asthma and COPD for Indigenous Australians were similar in 2012–13 and 2018–19 (ABS 2019), overall, there was a 22% increase in the hospitalisation rate for Indigenous Australians due to respiratory diseases between 2004–05 and 2016–17.
 Chronic respiratory diseases, especially COPD and asthma, are major contributors to the burden of disease for Indigenous Australians.